libp2p/specs/autonat/autonat-v2.md

 Upon receiving this message the peer selects the first candidate from the list of candidates that it is capable of dialing.
 The peer MUST NOT dial any candidate other than this selected candidate.
+If this selected candidate address has an ip address different from the requesting node's observed ip address, peer initiates the Amplification attack prevention mechanism (see [Amplification Attack Prevention](#amplification-attack-prevention) ).
+On completion, the peer proceeds to the next step.
+If the selected address has the same ip address as the requesting node's observed ip address, peer directly proceeds to the next step skipping Amplification Attack prevention steps.

-It dials the selected candidate's address, opens a stream with Protocol ID `/libp2p/autonat/2.0.0/attempt` and sends a `DialAttempt` message with the candidate nonce.
+The peer dials the selected candidate's address, opens a stream with Protocol ID `/libp2p/autonat/2.0.0/attempt` and sends a `DialAttempt` message with the candidate nonce.
 The peer MUST close this stream after sending the `DialAttempt` message.

 Upon completion of the dial attempt, the peer sends a `DialResponse` message to the initiator node on the `/libp2p/autonat/2.0.0/dial` stream with the index(0